-2 shootings, 2 days, 2 miles: US inequality microcosm bared
+2 shootings, 2 days: In Kenosha, a microcosm of US strife

 Its 100,000 residents are 80% white, 12% Black, and 18% Hispanic (an ethnicity that can include any race) — somewhat but not overwhelmingly whiter than the country as a whole, census figures show.
 The median household income of about $54,000 is about 10% below the national median.
 Trump won Kenosha County over Democrat Hillary Clinton in 2016 by about 250 votes.

 A former auto-manufacturing hub, the city has grown in recent decades, with an Amazon distribution center and the planned Foxconn electronics factory nearby providing new opportunities.
-Condos and museums have been built on one lakefront site that had been devoted in manufacturing..
+Condos and museums have been built on one lakefront site that had been devoted in manufacturing.

 But residents are still quick to say Kenosha has a small-town feel, and many have been stunned to see their heartland city stricken by a level of conflict they had been watching from afar this summer, in cities from Minneapolis to New York to Portland, Oregon.